carbureted/frontend/JANITORS/README.md

 will have to approve a PR before it can be merged.
 All git janitors should be listed in the [MAINTAINERS](../MAINTAINERS) file but we could have a grace period where new git janitors would need to gain some experience before they are listed in the [MAINTAINERS](../MAINTAINERS) file.
+Our *approval* system is currently setup to need a single (1) approval from a listed maintainer.

 Warning